-It’s common for carousels to flip through content automatically, with a new image popping up every couple of seconds.
-However, it might be better to stray away from autoplay for various reasons.
+It’s common for carousels to flip through content automatically.
+However, it might be better to stray away from autoplay for a few reasons.

-From a technical standpoint, autoplay carousels can also interfere with a webpage’s performance by lengthening loading times and causing lag.
-These issues can be frustrating for the user and drive them away from your website.
+From a technical standpoint, autoplay carousels can also interfere with a webpage’s performance by lengthening loading times.
+Additionally, an auto-advancing carousel can hurt your page's accessibility and alienate users who suffer from motor skill issues.

-By allowing users to decide when they’d like to move forward in the carousel, they’ll stay engaged and learn about concepts at their own pace, ultimately lending more power to your customers.
+By giving users control over when to advance in the carousel, they’ll stay engaged and consume your content at their own pace, ultimately empowering your customers.